 Revisiting the lost recording of Pink Floyd jamming with jazz violinist Stephane Grappelli on ‘Wish You Were Here’

-We’re taking a step back into the Far Out Magazine Vault to explore a long lost recording of jazz violinist Stephane Grappelli jamming with Pink Floyd.
+We’re taking a step back into the Far Out Magazine vault to explore a long-lost recording of jazz violinist Stephane Grappelli jamming with none other than prog-rock kings Pink Floyd.

 Grappelli, who was a pioneering French jazz violinist, has been described by many as “the grandfather of jazz violinists” and continued playing live shows around the world to sell-out crowds well into his ’80s.

-Fast-forward 36 years after that day in the recording studio, the tapes were recovered and a remastered version of Pink Floyd’s 1975 album Wish You Were Here was reissued with Grappelli’s contribution fully audible and credited on the track.
+Fast-forward nearly four decades after that day in the recording studio, the tapes were recovered and a remastered version of Pink Floyd’s 1975 album Wish You Were Here was reissued with Grappelli’s contribution fully audible and credited on the track.

-“My understanding was that we’d had to record over it in order to put on other sections,” Pink Floyd drummer Mason once said of the track, describing it as the “jewel in the crown” of their extensive back catalogue of recordings as a band.
+“My understanding was that we’d had to record over it in order to put on other sections,” Pink Floyd drummer Mason once said of the track, describing it as the ‘jewel in the crown’ of their extensive back catalogue of recordings as a band.
+The group had always been keen to assimilate themselves with every faction of music, and this performance was another mark of their growing esteem.